Course Overview

 Dissertation and Exhibition

-This unit combines a research based dissertation with the preparation of an exhibition and portfolio.
+This module combines a research based dissertation with the preparation of an exhibition and portfolio.
 These two elements aim to frame and contextualise students’ work individually and collectively.
 The dissertation element provides a structure within which students can pursue their own individual interests, exploring historical and theoretical themes, experimental technological solutions or professional contexts in greater depth.
 Students may choose to undertake research which develops and complements aspects of their atelier work or to focus on a completely different aspect of professional relevance.
 The exhibition element involves the synthesis and re-presentation of the collective work of the student body as definitive statement of the thematic and geographical focus of the year’s work.

 Ateliers